QuineDot/rust-learning/src/community.md

-Even after I got my sea-legs, some of the more advanced lifetime and borrow-checker skills 've developed came from solving other people's problems on this forum.
-Once you can answer ther's questions, you may still learn things if someone else comes along and provides a different or better solution.
+Even after I got my sea-legs, some of the more advanced lifetime and borrow-checker skills I've developed came from solving other people's problems on this forum.
+Once you can answer their questions, you may still learn things if someone else comes along and provides a different or better solution.